AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 For inserting Content Reference, you can also enter the UUID of the file and the reusable content from that file is listed in the Preview section.

-Based on the setting for inserting links, you could either see the UUID of the inserted content or the relative path in the Properties panel or the Source code view.
-The link is always created using the UUID of the referenced content.
-See Configure UUID-based links in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+Based on the setting for inserting links, you could either view the UUID of the inserted content or the relative path in the Properties panel or the Source code view.
+The link is always created using the UUID of the referenced content. view Configure UUID-based links in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 >[!NOTE]
 >